Knowing how to read food labels is essential to support your health.

 TIP: Don’t buy unhealthy foods but if you do… Keep the bad stuff out of sight and out of mind!

 Get rid of your kid’s junk food.
 Many parents say it would be easier to eat healthy if they weren’t tempted by their kid’s meals.
 It’s during their younger years that kids need nutrient-dense options more than ever.
 Just because kids don’t gain weight or are picky eaters, doesn’t mean they get a free pass to eat junk.
 Chances are that they learned those bad habits from you or your spouse.
 So start cleaning up your diet and be a good example for the whole family.

 Which is more tempting when you’re “hangry,” an apple or bag of chips?

 Make it easy to opt for something nutritious by stocking your kitchen with healthier choices so you have something healthy on hand at all times.

 Again, read food labels and opt for whole foods first, and products made from whole ingredients second.
 With easy and affordable online shopping available, there’s no excuse to not stock up.
 There are plenty of healthier alternatives and endless meal ideas to benefit your body without skimping on flavor.

 4. Go Out to Cheat

-Strategize Your Splurges: Plan two cheat meals to indulge per week.
+Strategize Your Splurges: Plan two cheat meals per week.